joao-soares-amaro/python-project-template/README.md

 ## Contributing

-Thank you for considering making Tryceratops better for everyone!
+Thank you for considering making template better for everyone!

 Refer to [Contributing docs](docs/CONTRIBUTING.md).